AmerOdobasic/pc-builder-store/README.txt

-Everything is simple until you get to the add products part To add a product, I currently only have it so that only one option can be added for one product Fill in all of the required options for adding the product I have added an image called 'product-test.jpg' which is already included in assets/images.
+Everything is simple until you get to the add products part To add a product, I currently only have it so that only one option can be added for one product Fill in all of the required options for adding the product I have added a test image for a RAM product called 'product-test.jpg' which is already included in assets/images to use
 IMPORTANT: You must upload new photos into assets/images and copy/paste the relative path into the form when adding a product

 You can add new help pages in help-section/ and Orders are tracked in orders and order_items tables